Maher-Jaweed/CRM_Sales_Pipeline/README.md

 I wanted to explore the following questions:
 1. How is each sales team performing compared to the rest?
 2. Are any sales agents lagging behind?
-3. Do any products have better win rates?
+3. What products generate the most revenue and sales?

 Question 1: